mathriddle/ColabTurtlePlus/README.md

 * The stamp method has an optional layer argument.
 The argument determines whether the stamp appears below other items (layer=0) or above other items (layer=1) in the order that SVG draws items.
 So if layer=0, a stamp may be covered by a filled object, for example, even if the stamp is originally drawn on top of the object during the animation.
 To prevent this, set layer=1 (or any nonzero number).
 The default is layer=0 if no argument is given.
 * Not all the methods from classic turtle.py are included.
 Most of the missing ones are for user events, special turtle methods, and screen methods.

+Documentation for the methods and functions in ColabTurtlePlus can be found at <a href="https://larryriddle.agnesscott.org/ColabTurtlePlus/documentation2.html">https://larryriddle.agnesscott.org/ColabTurtlePlus/documentation2.html.